MicrosoftDocs/well-architected/well-architected/sap/cost-optimization.md

 ***Stop a non-critical SAP workload*** – Each SAP workload has different levels of criticality.
 Some workloads aren’t needed on nights and weekends such as a workload sandbox environment.
 Stopping VMs that support non-critical workload environment can reduce costs.
 Azure allows you to automate the "snooze" process for SAP VMs.
 For more information, see [automate VM start and stop](/azure/automation/automation-solution-vm-management).

-***Use Reserved Instances*** - Any SAP workload that need to run continuously should use reserved instances to keep costs down.
+***Use Reserved Instances*** - Any SAP workload that needs to run continuously should use reserved instances to keep down costs.
 For budget predictability, you can make an advanced purchase for one or three years in a specified region.
 For more information, see [Azure Reservations](/azure/cost-management-billing/reservations/save-compute-costs-reservations).

 ***Use the Azure Hybrid Benefit*** - Azure lets you use on-premises Software Assurance-enabled Windows Server and SQL Server licenses.
 The benefit applies to RedHat and SUSE Linux subscriptions.
 This step can generate significant savings for a hybrid SAP workload.
 For more information, see [hybrid licensing benefit](https://azure.microsoft.com/pricing/hybrid-benefit/#calculator).